-In Rome people were allowed to divorce.
+In Rome men and women were allowed to divorce.
 Roman women were allowed to own and inherit property and some ran businesses.
 However most women were fully occupied with looking after children and doing tasks like spinning wool for the family.

 More about the Ancient World